Fdawgs/yh-fhir-listeners/README.md

         -   350,513 non-deceased patients with records in TrakCare as of 2020-11-19
             -   34,405 patients have ‘No Known Allergy’ recorded (9.8%)
             -   13,139 patients have one or more allergies recorded (3.7%)
-    -   Due to the above issues, Paul Foster (CCIO at YDH) on 2020-11-19 suggested we **do not provide AllergyIntolerance resources** (functionality is still present in channel however)
+    -   Due to the above issues, Paul Foster (CCIO at YDH) on 2020-11-19 suggested we **do not provide AllergyIntolerance resources** (functionality is still present in the channel, however)
 -   Condition resources:
     -   **Unable to provide Condition resources** as conditions are held in SimpleCode, not TrakCare
 -   DocumentReference resources: